 A metropolitan planning organization (MPO) is a federally mandated and funded policy-making organization that oversees transportation planning for an urbanized area.
-The requirements for MPO's are contained in 23 U.S.C.
+The requirements for MPOs are contained in 23 U.S.C.
 134, 49 U.S.C.
 5303, 23 CFR 450.308, and 23 CFR 450.314.
-One of the key requirements is that the MPO conduct a metropolitan transportation planning process that is continuous, cooperative, and comprehensive.
+One of the key requirements is that the MPO conduct a metropolitan transportation planning process that is continuous, cooperative, and comprehensive (known as the "3C" approach).
 As part of this process, the MPO must adopt a Unified Planning Work Program (UPWP) that provides for consideration and implementation of projects, strategies and services that will address the following ten factors: